By Andreas Voniatis

 Regular performance reviews, essential for 3% and helpful for 4%, show how structured reflection can link AI activity to progress over time.
 Rounding out the list, advanced analytics, essential for 1%, point to untapped potential for deeper insight that turns data into long-term direction.

-What Industry Is Your Company Primarily In?
+What Industry Are B2B Businesses Primarily Operating In?

 47% of business leaders utilizing GEO agencies are possibly in the healthcare industry